mohamuhsin/rock-paper-scissors/README.md

 Inside the playGame() function, call the determineWinner() function.
 Pass in the userChoice and computerChoice variables as its parameters.
 Make sure to put this function call inside of a console.log() statement so you can see the result.

 Then, to start the game, call the playGame() function on the last line of your program.

+#14 Make this game better by adding a secret cheat code.
+If a user types 'bomb' as their choice, then make sure they win, no matter what.